mahdi-shafiei/tpu-recipes/training/trillium/Llama3-70B-PyTorch/XPK/README.md

 bash benchmark.sh
 ```

-Below is part of the sample output from
+Below is part of the sample output:
 ```
 ...
 [XPK] Waiting for `Upload Docker Image`, for 7 seconds